DataDog/documentation/content/en/developers/marketplace/_index.md

 #### Tile only listing

-For standalone software, Datadog Apps, and services--or if your integration is using the Datadog API and does not contain any Python code--the Development Toolkit supports a tile-only command.
+For standalone SaaS licenses, Datadog Apps, and professional services--or if your data integration is using the Datadog API and does not use the Datadog Agent--the Development Toolkit supports a tile-only command.

 In the `marketplace` or `integrations-extras` directory you specified above, run: